solo-007/Recommendation-System-getINNOtized/README.md

 2. Which user segments have similar purchase/viewing behaviors?
 3. What products/content have high engagement but low recommendation exposure?
 4. How do seasonal trends affect product/content interactions?
-5. Can we predict a user's next likely purchase or content choice?
+5. What time of the day does purchase activity increases?
-6. Which users are most likely to churn (stop engaging)?
+6. What are the most frequent item id predicted?
-7. Can we recommend diverse products to expand user interests?
+7. What is the percentage of visitors who made purchase?
+8. What are the total transactions over time?

 ---